-Formerly Fitness Jam for Kids, it is a fun and exciting PreK-12 enrichment program that promotes the importance of children participating in physical activities and mental health coping strategies to live a healthier lifestyle and to achieve academic success.
+Formerly Fitness Jam for Kids, it is a fun and exciting PreK-12 and family enrichment program that promotes the importance of children participating in physical activities and mental health coping strategies to live a healthier lifestyle and to achieve academic success.

 The women in children’s lives plays a vital role in increasing their health awareness and practices.
 Matriarchs or mother-figures serve as role models and are the primary "influencers" of household decisions to illustrate to children the importance of making health conscience choices.
 Traditionally in the community and household, women are the person who prepares the children’s food and schedules the children’s activities; thus the reason ECA is focusing on supporting the well being of women.